LondonStageDB/database-code/README.md

     - Migrated from the LondonStageDB/data repository in 2025.

 ### Works Table Development
-A folders of plain-text notes, `.docx` files, and intermediate `.xlsx` spreadsheets documenting the development of the Works table by Emma Hallock in 2019.
+A folder of plain-text notes, `.docx` files, and intermediate `.xlsx` spreadsheets documenting the development of the Works table by Emma Hallock in 2019.

 This folder was archived in 2025.